Managing Food Allergies and Intolerances

 - Provide copies of the completed Food Allergy and Intolerance Notification Form to university faculty and staff, as appropriate (e.g., athletic coaches, instructors in courses where food is present or served, employers).

-- Meet with the Cornell Dining Dietitian to discuss allergy/dietary restrictions (if using Cornell Dining venues).
+- Meet with the appropriate Cornell Dining staff to discuss allergy/dietary restrictions (if using Cornell Dining venues) (contact: firstname.lastname@example.org).

-- Complete the Food Accommodation Agreement with the Cornell Dining Dietitian.
-Meet with Cornell Dining Chef and/or Management as deemed necessary by Dietitian.
+- Complete the Food Accommodation Agreement provided by Cornell Dining.
+Meet with Cornell Dining Chefs and/or Management as deemed necessary by Cornell Dining.

 - Be proficient in the self-management of the allergic condition including: